Skip to content

 What You Need to Know

-Every foreign buyer must obtain approval from the Foreign Investment Review Board (FIRB) before purchasing residential property.
+Every foreign buyer must obtain approval from the Foreign Investment Review Board (FIRB) before purchasing residential property, whether it's an established dwelling (if you qualify for an exception), new dwelling, or vacant land.
 This approval comes in the form of a "No Objection Notification" under the Foreign Acquisitions and Takeovers Act 1975.

 Key Points About FIRB Approval